AckerlyXu/heima/articles/virtual-machines/virtual-machines-windows-csharp-template.md

-<properties
+---
-    pageTitle="Deploy a VM using C# and a Resource Manager template | Azure" description="Learn to how to use C# and a Resource Manager template to deploy an Azure VM." services="virtual-machines-windows"
+title: Deploy a VM using C# and a Resource Manager template | Azure
+description: Learn to how to use C# and a Resource Manager template to deploy an Azure VM.
-    documentationcenter=""
-    author="davidmu1"
-    manager="timlt"
-    editor="tysonn"
-    tags="azure-resource-manager" />
-<tags
-    ms.assetid="bfba66e8-c923-4df2-900a-0c2643b81240"
-    ms.service="virtual-machines-windows"
-    ms.workload="na"
-    ms.tgt_pltfrm="vm-windows"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="03/01/2017"
-    wacn.date=""
-    ms.author="davidmu" />
+services: virtual-machines-windows
+documentationcenter: ''
+author: davidmu1
+manager: timlt
+editor: tysonn
+tags: azure-resource-manager

+ms.assetid: bfba66e8-c923-4df2-900a-0c2643b81240
+ms.service: virtual-machines-windows
+ms.workload: na
+ms.tgt_pltfrm: vm-windows
+ms.devlang: na
+ms.topic: article
+ms.date: 03/01/2017
+wacn.date: ''
+ms.author: davidmu
+---

 # Deploy an Azure Virtual Machine using C# and a Resource Manager template
 This article shows you how to deploy an Azure Resource Manager template using C#.
 The [template](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/101-vm-simple-windows/azuredeploy.json) deploys a single virtual machine running Windows Server in a new virtual network with a single subnet.

-For a detailed description of the virtual machine resource, see [Virtual machines in an Azure Resource Manager template](/documentation/articles/virtual-machines-windows-template-description/).
-For more information about all the resources in a template, see [Azure Resource Manager template walkthrough](/documentation/articles/resource-manager-template-walkthrough/).
+For a detailed description of the virtual machine resource, see [Virtual machines in an Azure Resource Manager template](./virtual-machines-windows-template-description.md).
+For more information about all the resources in a template, see [Azure Resource Manager template walkthrough](../azure-resource-manager/resource-manager-template-walkthrough.md).

 It takes about 10 minutes to do these steps.